Recognized as one of BC's Top Employers (2018):

 - Fortinet Technologies have free access to fully equipped, shared-use fitness facilities that include instructor-led fitness classes, from boot camp to yoga -- and two nights each week, employees also host their own after-hours fitness classes in the employee lounge

-- Fortinet Technologies employees can take advantage of discounts at local restaurants or enjoy free dinner options (including vegetarian cuisine) from Mondays to Thursdays -- employees also have free access to an onsite shared-use fitness facility
+- Fortinet Technologies employees who are working late can also take advantage of free onsite dinner options from Mondays to Thursdays -- employees can select from five menu options